MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-creators/add-stats-and-leaderboards-in-unity.md

 To add a player stat, simply drag the prefab that matches the data type of the stat onto the scene.
 In the Unity inspector for the stat, you can specify three values:

 * The ID of the stat.
-This must match the ID configured in Windows Dev Center and is case sensitive.
+This must match the ID configured in Partner Center and is case sensitive.
 * The display name of the stat (this name is displayed in the StatPanel prefab UI).
 * The initial value of the stat when the scene starts.